 Global GPI per capita peaked in 1978.

-While The Number has tripled since then, this measure of actual welfare peaked when I was negative eight years old.
-We've been on a plateau — or a slow decline — for nearly fifty years, while The Number we worship has climbed ever higher.
+While The Number has tripled since then, this measure of actual welfare peaked nearly fifty years ago.
+We've been on a plateau -- or a slow decline -- while The Number we worship has climbed ever higher.

 We chose the graph that goes up.
 We chose the fog over clarity.
 Because at least fog lets you keep moving.